-Firstly, some scholars believe that the link between romance and the red rose comes from Greek mythology.
-Aphrodite, the goddess of beauty and love, is said to have created the first red rose when her lover, Adonis, died.
+Firstly, some scholars believe that the link between romance and the red rose comes from ancient mythology.
+For the Greeks, Aphrodite, the goddess of beauty and love, is said to have created the first red rose when her lover, Adonis, died.
 The story goes that a red rose grew where Aphrodite’s tears fell on the ground.

 An alternative origin story comes from the 18th century, with the practice of rose-giving specifically tied to Valentine’s Day for the first time.
 Lady Mary Wortley Montagu, wife of a British ambassador to Turkey, wrote about the local Turkish custom of sending flowers to denote meaning.

 Her letters back to Britain explaining this practice may well have encouraged members of contemporary high society to do the same.
 The custom only really caught on in Britain in the early 19th century, but once it did roses soon became linked to romance.

 And, of course, a large part of the reason for their success was the characteristics of the flowers themselves.
 Dr. Sara Cleto, co-founder of the Carterhaugh School of Folklore and the Fantastic, believes that the popularity of roses is “because roses are beautiful, fabulous-smelling flowers that happen to travel really well.”

 She adds: “Flowers are usually shipped over long distances, and roses are both gorgeous and hardy, so that’s a huge part of why this practice has continued.”

 What alternatives are there to roses on Valentine’s Day?